bat-literature/bat-literature.github.io/index.md

 ![batlit-components.png](./assets/batlit-components.png)

 The above figure shows how Zotero is used for managing a collection of literature references (pdfs and metadata).
 Versioned snapshots of this collection are securely packaged as a BatLit version.
-This version is then mobilized using [a website](https://batlit.org), the [Zenodo BatLit community](https://zenodo.org/communities/batlit), and on offline storage media.
+This version is then mobilized through the [Zenodo BatLit community](https://zenodo.org/communities/batlit).

 ### Curation Workflow